Linda-Sun/GitToGo/ReadMe.txt

 Git is helpful for everybody.
 This is a test in section Working Directory and Repository.
 Git tracks changes.
-Gir tracks changes test it again.
+Git tracks changes test it again.
+The person who prefers SVN is stupid.